 On this excursion, you’ll spend half a day sea kayaking along the Menorcan shoreline, all the way to Cala Blanca at the southern end of the bay.
 There’s no better way to enjoy hidden beaches and the wide open Balearic Sea than with a day in a kayak!

-For those seeking culture over adventure (or an equal mix of the two), pay a visit to Menorca Museum for a better understanding of the island’s past and Spanish history in general.
+If you want a break from a few of Menorca beaches, pay a visit to Menorca Museum for a better understanding of the island’s past and Spanish history in general.
 The museum is brimming with archaeological, cultural, and artistic artifacts, making for an interesting trip back in history.

-Admission is free on Sundays, Tuesday, and Thursdays from 3.00pm to 6.00pm, so you may as well stop by on a free afternoon!
+Admission is free on Sundays, Tuesdays, and Thursdays from 3.00 pm to 6.00 pm, so you may as well stop by on a free afternoon!